thedaviddias/bfdes.in/README.md

 #### Heroku

-Deployment via Heroku should be straightforward owing to the changes in the 'heroku' branch.

-Fork this repo and clone the aforementioned branch, setting up Heroku deployment pipelines to listen for a code push.
+Fork this repo and set up Heroku deployment pipelines to listen for a code push.

 #### Bare metal or VM